Chapter 2 Yuri

 Helena accepted all that she was offered and soon developed a dependency on heroin.
 Her handlers only gave her what she so craved if she serviced the men who came to their brothels.
 Pimping young women and selling drugs gave Yuri and his most loyal men a lavish lifestyle.
 It was easy to pay the police to turn a blind eye and avoid their quarters of the city.

 Helena was ambitious.
 By the time she was seventeen she was regularly having sex with Yuri.
 He pulled her off the brothel work and had her installed in his penthouse as his personal sex slave.
 At first, Helena couldn’t imagine a better life.
 She was able to wash whenever she liked and even had her own wardrobe for the clothes that Yuri enjoyed seeing her wear.
 For the first time in her life, she felt like she had something of her own.
-Yuri kept the best heroin for her.
+Yuri kept the purest heroin aside for her.

 Suddenly Yuri felt sick.
 He stopped walking, turned to the side of the road and readied himself to vomit.
 Gulag had been following Yuri closely, and he stopped to remain near him.
 He let out a little wince, upset at seeing his master unwell.